awsdocs/amazon-s3-getting-started-guide/doc_source/CreatingABucket.md

 You've created a bucket in Amazon S3\.

-To add an object to your bucket, see [Uploading an Object to a Bucket](PuttingAnObjectInABucket.md)\.
+To add an object to your bucket, see [Uploading an object to a bucket](PuttingAnObjectInABucket.md)\.